catherinepope/papermod/content/posts/kubernetes-minikube.md

 - Delete your service: `kubectl delete service my-deploy-np`.
 - Stop minikube: `minikube stop`.

 In a future post, I'll explain [how you can use minikube with Helm](../getting-started-helm/) for more complex Kubernetes deployments.
-And we'll look at some declarative Kubernetes manifests, too.
+And we'll look at [a declarative Kubernetes manifest](../kubernetes-manifest/), too.

 ---